bakerb845/xcloc/Home.md

 # Building

 Before continuing, understand that this code is intended to run on Intel hardware.
-I believe many portions of the algorithm could be ported to GPU's via OpenCL however this task would require a substantial amount of kernel code - hence the reason it doesn't exist.
+It likely could see a performance boost with coprocessors.
+However, the idea of porting to a GPU is daunting and I instead would prefer to run the code on a Xeon Phi first to confirm my suspicions before writing that mountain of kernel code.
 Given this the Intel build instructions are discussed.

 ## Prerequisites